 I applied last year, so you already have my transcripts.
 Do I need to send them again?

-Even though you applied previously to AMCAS, you will need to resubmit official transcripts.
+Even though you applied previously to the AMCAS program, you will need to resubmit official transcripts.
 Since we must verify to your designated medical schools that you have not taken any additional courses at a particular school, you must submit new transcripts each year you apply.
-In addition, AMCAS does not keep transcripts on file from previous years' applications.
+In addition, the AMCAS application does not keep transcripts on file from previous years' applications.
 Thus, transcripts submitted in previous years cannot be reactivated.

 If I received transfer credits, do I need to have transcripts sent from those schools?

 AMCAS requires that official transcripts from all U.S. and Canadian post-secondary institutions are submitted, regardless of which school(s) accepted this credit.
 For example, if you take a summer course at a community college and transfer the work to your primary/home institution, AMCAS requires BOTH official transcripts (the one from the community college and the one from your home/primary college) even if the community college coursework also appears on your home institution transcript.